Yunzez/geog482_essay/README.md

 -------
-### reflection
+### Reflection

-In this project, I truly see how the power of tecnology can bring peole welfare and security when they are properly employed.
-I'm surprised to see a project like this at first because the information on each subsections are quite different and it is not quite reasonable to put all of them together on the first glimpse, but soon I realized they all serve the same purpose, taht is to inform people or the emergencies surrounded.
-It also reminds me of digital divide, or what I call technology discriminaiton, some people just don't have access to the websites so they do not benefits from this projects.
-I can see from the codes that the project team tried their best to improve their loading and processing speed with responsiable design for different devices to make their projects widely accessible.
+In this project, I truly see how the power of technology can bring people welfare and security when they are properly employed.
+I'm surprised to see a project like this at first because the information on each subsection is quite different and it is not quite reasonable to put all of them together on the first glimpse, but soon I realized they all serve the same purpose, that is to inform people or the emergencies surrounded.
+It also reminds me of digital divide, or what I call technology discriminaiton, some people just don't have access to websites so they do not benefit from these projects.
+I can see from the codes that the project team tried their best to improve their loading and processing speed with responsible design for different devices to make their projects widely accessible.
 Even though the project has done a lot for getting over the digital divide, there are still more things to be done in the future.
-On my own project for this class, I was wanting to create a dashboard like this but due to technical difficulties,
+On my own project for this class, I was wanting to create a dashboard like this but due to technical difficulties, it did  not come true.
+But this project did give me a lot of inspirations of how a project like this can be done.
+I appreciate their work and genuinely hope they will keep the app improving and being helpful to people around the globe.